 Try a Pacer full-body workout

 Another great alternative is our Pacer guided workouts, which you can do anywhere, any time.
 Our short, 7 to 15-minute workouts work both your upper and lower body, and feature video demonstrations of how to properly perform each exercise.
 You’ll probably want to try them at home as some require you to sit down or put your hands on the ground.

 Walk Faster, Longer, Or At A Steeper Incline

 As an alternative to weights, both Harvard and Livestrong recommend walking an extra five to ten minutes per session, walking slightly faster, and walking at a steeper incline.
+Walking up and down stairs is even more intense.
+You can try adding stairs as well, though add a small amount at a time until you see how it affects your joints.
 You’ll benefit from increased endurance, a longer, more satisfying workout, and lower risk of injury as opposed to walking with weights.

 Try Nordic walking for an upper-body workout

 Nordic walking (with poles) lets you work your upper body without compromising your posture or putting excess strain on your joints.
 Some people find walking with poles actually lowers the impact – particularly on some of the lower body joints.
 Check out our piece on Nordic walking to get started!

 There are many ways to get a more intense walking workout, but it’s important that you walk with proper posture to walk further and prevent injuries.
 Walking is so popular and so often recommended for fitness precisely because it’s low impact, fun and offers great cardio benefits.
 Follow the Pacer blog for more information on exercises and activities that can complement your walking routine!